Sand Cat Facts

 Another name for the sand cat is the ‘sand dune cat,’ but there is another that’s more interesting.
 Its scientific name is Felis margarita, and no, they did not name it after that happy-hour alcoholic drink.

-Victor Loche, a French soldier, and naturalist, first described the creature after encountering it in the Algerian section of the Sahara desert in 1858.
+Victor Loche, a French soldier and naturalist, first described the creature after encountering it in the Algerian section of the Sahara desert in 1858.
 He named the cat after the French general, Jean Auguste Margueritte, who led the expedition during which Loche discovered the sand cat4.

 Asia and Africa are the only continents where sand cats live.
 They are found in just three distinct areas across both continents.
 They exist in the Sahara desert in northern Africa, cutting across Morocco, Algeria, and Niger.
 In southwest Asia, we can find them across the Arabian peninsula, and in central Asia, we find them in Afghanistan, Turkmenistan, Iran, and Pakistan.